Clement Clem Johnson Jennings 1770 – 1837

 The Family

-Ann Wimbish Cook married Clem on 27 January 1797 in Prince Edward County, Virginia.
+Ann Wimbish Cook married Clem on 26 January 1797 in Prince Edward County, Virginia.
 Probably, not long after his mother died in 1798, Clement Johnson Jennings and his first wife Ann traveled from Prince Edward County, Virginia, with their first child.
 They quickly settled in the northwestern corner of what became Wilson County, Tennessee.
-Like many of the first pioneers in Tennessee, Clement Johnson Jennings and his brother purchased property ownd by early territorial speculators - veterans of the Revolutionary War.
-Large teritorial land grants were issued in the western half of North Carolina that became Tennessee in 1796.
+Like many of the first pioneers in Tennessee, Clement Johnson Jennings and his brother purchased property owned by early territorial speculators - veterans of the Revolutionary War.
+Large territorial land grants were issued in the western half of North Carolina that became Tennessee in 1796.
 Clem made multiple land purchases during the next few decades.
 He also resold some portions of his land holdings over the course of his lifetime.

 Children by Ann Wimbish Cook 1776 – 1812